xilinshen/SAGE-Path/README.md

 Never commit `.env` or an API key.
 Keys that were previously embedded in research scripts should be revoked before the repository is made public.

 ## Knowledge-base availability

-The WHO-derived knowledge base used in the study was constructed from 11 volumes of the fifth edition of the *WHO Classification of Tumours*.
-The processed study corpus comprised 1,811 tumour entities and 48,396 retrievable text units.
+The knowledge base was derived from 11 volumes of the fifth edition of the *WHO Classification of Tumours*.
+The following files are not included because they contain or encode copyrighted WHO content:

-The following study resources are **not included**:

 ```text
 data/11_who_chunk.json